reeshaa/Statefully-Fidgeting/README.md

 It's a unique game where you can not just play with your friends, but play against them.
 You can divide your friends group into two teams and compete against each other.
-The collection of tailored questions will bring the best of your memories and bonds.
 Let's see which group knows it's members best.
 And remember!
 It's a tug of war.
-So the moment your opponent does better than you, you lose your points.
+So the moment your opponent does better than you, you lose your points

-There are two options available,
+There are two options availabe,
 1. To Host
 2. To join